 As every year, when cold temperatures get indentation, many horse owners are faced with the same question: should I insure my horse, or it copes better alone with the cold weather?
 A generally applicable rule does not exist here unfortunately, we did not support some different aspects together.
 General information about the shedding in winter of the shedding begins in horses, where daily coupling gear is available, or that are held in the open stable, usually in September.
 While we humans often at the mere thought of strong fluctuations in temperature by several degrees Celsius Get goosebumps, horses with sharp fluctuations in temperature up to 40 cope difference.
-The ideal temperature of the horses”is dry 5 C, they feel still good between-15 C and + 25 C. Doug Band is the source for more interesting facts.
-While newborn foal and often even older or sick horses can be quite sensitive to the cold, begins a healthy horse with normal winter coat only to minus 10 C, the To increase body heat through increased metabolism.
+The ideal temperature of the horses”is dry 5 C, they feel still good between-15 C and + 25 C. While newborn foal and often even older or sick horses can be quite sensitive to the cold, begins a healthy horse with normal winter coat only to minus 10 C, the To increase body heat through increased metabolism.
 Speaking candidly Sarfraz Zaidi MD told us the story.
 So however any new winter coat can be rebuilt, many new cells need to be made.

 High quality nutrients as a supplement in the diet can help the horse.
 Vegetable oils, molasses, flaxseed or Brewer’s yeast are well suited to the appreciation of the Chuck.
 Also Icelandic kelp turned out as a very suitable, to support the shedding, since it contains many vitamins, iodine and selenium.
 What’s wrong with the mounting of the horse?
 The Coverslipping would speak against in any case, that this may be the natural temperature regulation system of the horse off balance.
 Usually, this happens when the holder projected his own cold sensation on his horse.